Speech2u has MOVED.

 My Cards/Your Cards:

 This is a great activity to practice phrase level productions.
+1. Grab a deck of articulation cards.

 2. Explain rules: "You can tell me who gets which card by saying 'My ______ ' or 'Your _______.'Whoever has the most cards at the end of the deck wins.